quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 }
 ```

-Finally, configure the notification that writes messages to SQS each time a new
+Configure the bucket notification that writes messages to SQS each time a new
 file is created in the source bucket:

 ```